GiovanniBurbi/e-shop/README.md

      * Run the command:
        `docker-compose up`
    * In your IDE open the file "EShopSwingApp" and run it as Java application.
+### Using CLI
+* Clone this repository.
+* To run the Maven build:
+  * Navigate inside the root directory of the project
+  * Run this Maven command:
+    `mvn clean verify`
+  * To generate the code coverage report by enable the jacoco profile `mvn clean verify -Pjacoco`
+  * To generate the mutation testing report by enable the pitest profile `mvn clean verify -Ppitest`
+* To run the Java application
+  * First start the container with MongoDB replica set:
+     * Open a terminal and navigate inside the root directory of the project
+     * Run the command:
+       `docker-compose up`
+   * In a new terminal navigate inside the root directory of the project
+     * Compile and create the FatJar of the application with:
+       `mvn compile package`
+     * Start the application with:
+       `java -jar target/eshop-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 If you are using Windows environment then is recommended to use linux containers.
 You can see this guide: https://docs.docker.com/desktop/windows/